Macrometacorp/docs/docs/search/search-examples/search-patterns/range-queries.md

 ## Compare to a Number

-Let's take the scenario where we want to select all the hotel reviews which have a rating of 5.
-This can be accomplished using the following query.
+This example queries all hotels with a rating of 5 stars.

 ```sql
 FOR review IN sample_view